PoYuYang/EE599-Trojan-Map-Project/README.md

 # EE599 Final Project - TrojanMap

-## TrojanMap
+## TrojanMap Overview

-> This project focuses on using data structures and graph search algorithms to build a mapping application.
+In this project, we solve four main problem to mimic the function on goolge map.
+The project focuses on using data structures and graph search algorithms to build a mapping application.
+User can use this project to complete:

+- Type the prefix (ignoring cases) and return all possible location names.
+- Inserting a location and get the latitude and longitude.
+- Find the shortest path between two locations and return the path on the map.
+- Solve the travling salesman problem with random locations, and return an animated plot.

+For visualizations we use OpenCV library.
+The area will be around USC.
+The map is shown below:

 <p align="center"><img src="img/TrojanMap.png" alt="Trojan" width="500" /></p>

-- Please clone the repository, look through [README.md](README.md) and fill up functions to finish in the project.
-- Please make sure that your code can run `bazel run/test`.
-- In this project, you will need to fill up [trojanmap.cc](src/lib/trojanmap.cc) and add unit tests in tests.
-- Do **Not** change or modify any given functions that are specified not to change in [trojanmap.cc](src/lib/trojanmap.cc) and [trojanmap.h](src/lib/trojanmap.h).
-Unexpected changes will result in zero credit.
-Only modify and complete the functions that are specified.
-- For coding questions, there is a **black box** testing for each question.
-All points are only based on passing the tests (i.e. we don't grade your work by your source code).
-Try to do comprehensive testing before your final submission.
-- For submission, please push your solutions to your own Github before the deadline.
-- **Due Dates**:
-  - **Specifying team members**: You can work on the project in teams of 1 to 2 students.
-Please [specify your team members](https://docs.google.com/spreadsheets/d/1lkI0viun0lW3rjniwAyFGl9e8kTKXqmRoRFzzxDueSE/edit?usp=sharing) by Wednesday November 4th.
-  - **Video presentation**: Monday November 23rd (In the class).
-Each team should create a 1 to 2 minute presentation that includes: quick introduction of the team, explanation of the solution architecture (High level.
-Use slides and some graphs.
-No need to go into code details.
-Focus on one interesting part and explain that if you want).
-You can refer to the [sample videos from the previous semester](https://github.com/ourarash/EE599_SP2020_Final_Project).
-  - **Final report: Friday**, November 27th by 6:30 pm
-- Total: 120 points.
-100 points is considered full credit.

 ---